Amerkumar/go_udemy_course_todd/17_arrays/README.md

 # Arrays
     - Just like collection - arrange things in a particular way.
     - a numbered sequence of elements of single type
+    - Arrays types can be mutidimensional
     - do not change in size
+    - not dynamic
+    * byte - alias for unint8

 # Slice
     * a list